 The weight of snow or strong winds can cause significant damage to canvas shelters.
 Your home insurance should normally cover this type of damage.

 - Damage caused by your shelter to your vehicle

-If your shelter collapses, is stolen or causes damage to your vehicle, your auto insurance will cover the damage, if you have Section B coverage for this type of damage.
+If your shelter collapses, is stolen or causes damage to your vehicle, your auto insurance will cover the damage, if you have Section B coverage.

-- Damage caused by your shelter to other people
+- Damage or injury caused by your shelter to other people

 Even if you adequately install and maintain your shelter, an uncontrollable event can cause bodily injury or property damage to another person.
-In such a case, that person will have to assume the resulting expenses or contact his or her insurance broker regarding compensation.
+In such a case, that person will have to assume the resulting expenses or contact his or her insurance broker or insurance company regarding compensation

 However, if it is proven that the damage is due to negligence on your part (poor maintenance, non secure installation, non-compliance with the municipal bylaw), you could be held liable.
 The person who has sustained the damage could then sue you for compensation.
 If so, the civil liability insurance included with your home insurance would cover the expenses.

 Your insurance broker is there to help you prevent losses.
 Feel free to contact him or her!